TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

 Command arguments
 -----------------

-Some commands will be flexible and therefore need some arguments, some are optional and some are required.
+Some commands need to be flexible and therefore need some arguments, some are optional and some are required.

 As with `ActionController`, you can define them the same way::